chukwuk/Identification_of_threads_in_a_Warp/README.md

-**Using GPU microbenchmarking to identify how threads are grouped in a Warp CUDA**
+**Application of GPU microbenchmarking in identification of how CUDA threads are grouped in a Warp**